AnishDora/Chat-PDF/RAG_SETUP.md

 # RAG Implementation Setup Guide

 ## Overview
-This implementation adds RAG (Retrieval-Augmented Generation) functionality to your chat-pdf application using LangChain.
-The AI will now answer questions based only on the uploaded PDF documents.
+This implementation upgrades the RAG (Retrieval-Augmented Generation) experience for chat-pdf using LangChain.
+The assistant now reasons over multiple source types—PDFs, scraped URLs, and OCR'd screenshots—while delivering grounded answers with inline citations and graceful fallbacks.

 ## Features Added
+- PDF, URL, and screenshot ingestion with automatic title suggestions
-- PDF text extraction and chunking
+- Text extraction & chunking (1000 character segments) for efficient retrieval
-- Vector embeddings using OpenAI
+- Vector embeddings using OpenAI (with automatic fallback to keyword search)
-- FAISS vector store for similarity search
-- RAG-based question answering
+- Inline citations (`[n]`) plus a summarized "Sources" section in every answer
+- Conversation export to PDF via jsPDF
-- Document chunk storage in Supabase
+- Document chunk storage in Supabase for persistence

 ## Required Environment Variables
 Add these to your `.env.local` file: